CodeRitikVerma/FSD-Internship-Program/docs/git/README.markdown

 ```

 Useful when:
-- you want only one change
+- You want only one change
-- not the whole branch
+- Not the whole branch

 ---